 In addition to the general static rules of TTCN-3 given in clause 5 and shown in table 15, the following restrictions apply:

-The timeout shall not be used in a boolean expression.
+The timeout operation does not return any value and therefore shall not be used in a expressions.

 TimerArrayRef shall be a reference to a completely initialized timer array.